akvorado/akvorado/console/data/docs/02-configuration.md

 default, no persistent cache is configured.

 The `provider` key contains the configuration of the provider.
 The provider type is defined by the `type` key.
-Currently, only `snmp` is accepted.
-It accepts the following configuration keys:
+The `snmp` provider accepts the following configuration keys:

 - `communities` is a map from subnets to the SNMPv2 community to use for exporters in the provided subnet.
 Use `::/0` to set the default